The UAE has announced the public and private sector holiday dates for Eid Al-Adha.

 Conversely, it can be a great time of year for picking up a bargain through Dubai Summer Surprises and Eid sales.

-During this religious occasion, by order of the Department of Tourism and Commerce Marketing (DTCM), bars and restaurants will cease selling alcohol from 6:30 pm on Wednesday, 28 July.
-Service will resume after 7:30 pm on Thursday, 30 July 2020.
+During religious occasions, by order of the Department of Tourism and Commerce Marketing (DTCM), bars and restaurants in Dubai will cease selling alcohol.

 Further public holidays in Dubai and the UAE